t04573r/PenRec/README.md

 # PenRec
-PenRec simply takes a screenshot every 15 seconds and compiles unique views into a multi-page PDF.
+PenRec simply takes a screenshot every n seconds and compiles unique views into a multi-page PDF.

 # Usage
 PenRec is intended to be used for presentation purposes.
 Easily retrace your steps during a pentest or other activity.